fmstacco/data-maturity-assessment/README.md

 # **Data Maturity Assessment - Project Portfolio 2 - JavaScript**

-Carpe Diem Data Solutions is a small business consulting company that offers data analysis, data science and data engineering services.
-Our target audience through this website are small and medium -sized companies that want to improve their performance, profitability and customer services through their data.
+Data Maturity Assessment is a tool that will help small and medium -sized companies evaluate the maturity level of their data management.
+This evaluation will indicate at what stage the company is in data management as well as ways to improve company data maturity.

 Welcome to the live site here: <a href="https://fmstacco.github.io/Carpe-Diem-Data-Solutions/index.html" target="_blank">Data Maturity Assessment</a>